dzoladz/palimpsest/content/en/docs/notebooks/networks/networking.md

     * https://maclookup.app/
   * 24-bits, serial number

+NIC Properties
+* Speed
+  * Manually set or auto-negotiate
+  * mbps (megabits per second)
+* Modes
+  * Simplex - One-way communication
+  * Duplex - Two-way communication
+    * Full duplex - simulatenaous send and receive
+    * Half duplex - one sends, other receives
+* Wake on LAN

 #### Operating at Layer 2
 | Hardware                    | Protocols  | Software   |
 |-----------------------------|------------|------------|
 | Ethernet switch             | Ethernet   |            |
 | NIC, Network Interface Card |            |            |

+Hardware -
+* Switches - Concerned with connecting individual computers together
+* Switches can example the layer 2 header information on incoming packets and only forward those packets to a specific port
+* Intellegence - this physical port is connected to that physical computer
+* Switches (1) reduce noise on the network, reduce collisons; thus, improve performance and increase available bandwidth Improves security by only sending packets to specific machines, not all
+*

+Two types: managed and unmanaged

 Unicast (one device)
 Broadcast (all devices)